 Orra White, later Orra White Hitchcock, was born to a wealthy family of farmers in Amherst, Massachusetts, in 1796.
 Not just a farmer, her father was the proprietor of a housewares store, a justice of the peace, a constable, and a tax collector.
-Wealth and local fame were no guarantee of good health, however.
-Even the wealthy suffered high infant mortality, and Orra was the only daughter to survive infancy.
+The assiduous attention to Orra's education was not unusual for young ladies of her background.
+Still, wealth and local fame were no guarantee of good health.
+Even the wealthy suffered high infant mortality, and Orra was the only daughter in the White household to survive infancy.

 By the time she reached her teens, her talents were unmistakable.
 She worked out syzygies of the Moon and Sun — alignments that could predict eclipses — when she was 14.
 Before she concluded her teenage years, she was teaching art and science at Deerfield Academy.
 The school principal at the time was Edward Hitchcock.
 She had a religious conversion.
 The two fell in love.